brc-dd/iron-webcrypto/README.md

 WebCrypto-based implementation of `@hapi/iron`.
 It seals JSON-like data using symmetric encryption, signs it for integrity, and returns a compact, URL-safe string that can later be unsealed with the same password.

-Works anywhere `crypto.subtle` is available: modern Node, Deno, Bun, Cloudflare Workers, etc.
+Works anywhere `crypto.subtle` is available: Node.js v20+, Deno, Bun, Cloudflare Workers, etc.

 - Stateless, tamper-evident blobs for session-like data
 - Zero `node:crypto` or `node:buffer` usage; relies on standard WebCrypto